 Today’s Jewish community offers a broad spectrum of Jewish life ranging from liberal to orthodox.
 One may visit the Jewish Community Center with Sohar’s kosher restaurant, the magnificent Westend Synagogue built in 1910, the Anne Frank Meeting Center (Anne Frank was born in Frankfurt) and the Philantropin, where the Jewish school moved in 2006.
 Second in size only to Berlin, today’s Jewish community in ‘Mainhattan’ numbers approximately 8,000 people.

-If you would like more information on our Jewish heritage tours in Frankfurt,
+If you would like more information on our Jewish heritage tours in Frankfurt, contact us now:

 If you would like more information on our private Jewish heritage tours in Frankfurt, please fill out the form below - or call us directly under +49 30 61 62 57 61